Wednesday, April 8, 2020

 Embed from Getty Images

-The honeymoon plans included trips to Detroit and the Ford Motor plant, the West Coast, and then sail to Hawaii and the Orient.
+The honeymoon plans included a trip to Detroit where they visited the Ford Motor plant, the West Coast, and then sailed to Hawaii and the Orient.
 The couple spent four weeks in Hawaii, where they learned that Kira was pregnant with their first child.

-Louis Ferdinand and Kira returned to Europe in late November, where they traveled to Doorn.
-The Kaiser welcomed them home with a bouquet of roses, and, noting Kira’s condition, he said: “Now be a good girl, and lie down right away.”
+Louis Ferdinand and Kira returned to Europe in late November.
+They traveled to Doorn, where Wilhelm II welcomed them home with a bouquet of roses,.
+He turned to Kira, acknowledging her condition, by saying: “Now be a good girl, and lie down right away.”

-The couple’s first son was born on February 9, 1939, shortly before midnight.
+Shortly before midnight, on February 9, 1939, Kira gave birth to the couple’s first son.
 As the German press was forbidden to mention even the name of Louis Ferdinand’s family in the papers, Louis Ferdinand “played a trick,” by inserting a paid birth announcement in several German newspapers.
 Louis Lochner, one of Louis Ferdinand’s closest friends – and an American – made sure that the news got out of Germany.

 The little boy was to have been called Louis Ferdinand, but the Kaiser insisted on family tradition that the child be known as Friedrich Wilhelm.
 The baptism took place at Cecilenhof in April 1939.
-The little prince was given the names Louis Ferdinand Friedrich Wilhelm Hubertus Michael Kirill but would be styled as HRH Prince Friedrich Wilhelm of Prussia.
-None of the godparents – Crown Prince Frederik of Denmark, who was Louis Ferdinand’s first cousin, Princess Sibylla of Sweden, and Crown Princess Juliana of the Netherlands – were able to attend the ceremony.
+The little prince was named Louis Ferdinand Friedrich Wilhelm Hubertus Michael Kirill, but he was styled as HRH Prince Friedrich Wilhelm of Prussia.
+None of the godparents – Crown Prince Frederik of Denmark, Louis Ferdinand’s first cousin, Princess Sibylla of Sweden, and Crown Princess Juliana of the Netherlands – did not attend the ceremony.

-The Prince, who had been on a year’s leave with Lufthansa, the German airline, decided that it would be best if he did not return.
+Prince Louis Ferdinand, who had been on a year’s leave with Lufthansa, the German airline, decided it would be best if he did not return to his job.
 It was more important for him to concentrate on family matters.
 Hitler’s invasion of Poland in September 1939 meant that Louis Ferdinand would have to report for duty in the German Air Force.
 His unit was made up mostly of former Lufthansa employees.

 Kira gave birth to a second son on Good Friday, March 22, 1940.
 They wanted to name their son Michael, but the Kaiser intervened.
 The new baby had been born on Wilhelm I’s birthday, and as the Kaiser had greatly admired his grandfather, he insisted that the boy be named Wilhelm Heinrich.